Hydrospheredata/hydro-serving-sdk/docs/_sources/index.rst.txt

 hydrosdk is the Hydrosphere.io SDK for Python.
 It enables Python developers to configure, and manage model lifecycle on Hydrosphere.io platform. hydrosdk provides an easy to use, object-oriented API.

+Hydrosphere is a platform for deploying, versioning and monitoring your machine learning models in production.
+It is language-agnostic and framework-agnostic, with support for all major programming languages and frameworks - Python, Java, Tensorflow, Pytorch, etc.

+What to do next?

+* ⭐️ Checkout and star `Hydrosphere Github Repo <https://github.com/Hydrospheredata/hydro-serving>`_;
+* 🐍 Install and explore our :doc:`quickstart` tutorial;
+* 🥳 Become part of `Hydrosphere Slack Community <https://join.slack.com/t/hydrospheredata/shared_invite/zt-gg41mrlg-eDz6v6yhkOfoMf~oi2mTug>`_.

 .. toctree::
    :maxdepth: 4